formal-php/orm/documentation/terminology.md

 ## Specification

-A `Specification` is the only to retrieve a filtered `Sequence` from a repository.
+A `Specification` is the only way to retrieve a filtered `Sequence` from a repository.
 Conceptually it is a tree of objects where each can be:
 - a comparison
 - a negation
 - an `and` composition of 2 specifications